danclasol/Docs/mysql-docs/10_Window_functions/01_windows_functions.md

 Window Functions are a powerful SQL feature used to perform calculations across a set of table rows that are somehow related to the current row.

-Unlike aggregate functions, which return a single value after grouping, window functions return a value for each row
+Unlike aggregate functions, which return a single value after grouping, window functions return a value for each row.

 Each row retains its original identity, and you can compute things like: